edibotopic/wiki-backup-test/home.md

 # Community

-Learn about how you can contribute to Ubuntu.
+Learn more about how you can contribute to Ubuntu.

 - [Become a wiki contributor *Start editing content and creating new pages*](/community/wiki)
 - [Contribute to our products *Make contributions to our code and documentation.*](/community/platforms)